We need to talk about a very private subject: data privacy. Specifically, data privacy laws.

 The amount of private data collected about us—and its sensitivity—is enormous now, so the need to protect it has accordingly become more important.
 Let’s look at what you need to know about data privacy—and data privacy laws.

 Data privacy generally refers to protecting personally identifiable information (PII) about an individual.
 This clearly includes their name, physical and email address, phone number, date of birth, or ID numbers, but may extend to other personal data such as an IP address, profile photo, social networking post, and more.
-Much more, depending on the specific regulation.
+Much more, depending on the specific data storage regulations.

 Because there are strict data privacy requirements for how PII is to be collected, protected, accessed, and/or deleted.